MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/usage-analytics.md

 ### When should I use the content pack and when the usage reports?

-The [activity reports](../activity-reports/activity-reports.md)  are a good starting point to understand usage and adoption of Office 365.
+The [Activity Reports](../activity-reports/activity-reports.md#activity-reports-in-the-office-365-admin-center)  are a good starting point to understand usage and adoption of Office 365.
 The content pack combines the Office 365 usage data and your organization’s Active Directory information and enables admins to analyze the data set using the visual analytics capabilities of Power BI.
 This enables admins to not just visualize and analyze Office 365 usage data, but also slice it by Active Directory properties such as departments, location etc. They can also create custom reports and share the insights within their organization.

 ### How often is the data refreshed?